-On the hunt for an Xbox Series X?
+On the hunt for an Xbox series X?
 Here’s when retailers expect more stock

 John Lewis & Partners — New stock briefly appeared in late April, and on two occasions again in March, each time selling out in a very short space of time.
 The online retailer usually adds new items to the website in the early hours of the morning — around 7am if you fancy setting your alarm.

-Smythstoys.com — Smyths Toys is one of two retailers stocking the Xbox All Access programme.
+Smyths Toys — Smyths Toys is one of two retailers stocking the Xbox All Access programme.
 New console stock hasn’t been seen since mid-March, and while the product page claims that more Xboxes will become available in May, this is only a placeholder notice.
-On Twitter, Smyths is alerting customers that it doesn’t know when the Xbox Series X will be back in stock and to keep checking the site for updates.
+On Twitter, Smyths is alerting customers that it doesn’t know when the Xbox series X will be back in stock and to keep checking the site for updates.

-Xbox.com — New Xbox Series X consoles appear on Microsoft’s own store once or twice a week right now, so it’s worth checking here often to see if stock is available.
-As ever, they’re snapped up in minutes, so you have to be quick.

-Very — A consistently reliable stockist of Xboxes up until February, Very hasn’t had a whiff of a console since then, and doesn’t give an expected date for stock to return.

-Game — Game was one of the leading Xbox Series X retailers at launch and had regular arrivals of new stock all the way up to the end of March.
+Game — Game was one of the leading Xbox series X retailers at launch and had regular arrivals of new stock all the way up to the end of March.
 The online store is also one of two retailers to sell the Xbox All Access programme.
 Things have dried up in April, but you can follow Game’s Twitter feed for a heads up on when new consoles are being made available.

-Currys PC World — Currys has had a drip feed of new consoles throughout March and April, but the retailer is currently sold out and gives no indication as to when it will restock.
-Currys sells the Xbox Series X with a three-month Game Pass bundle for £479, and it’s this bundle that’s been arriving back in stock lately.

-How much is the Xbox Series X?
+How much is the Xbox series X?

-The Xbox Series X costs £449.
-There’s also the Xbox All Access programme, where you pay nothing up front and get an Xbox Series X console and 24 months of Game Pass Ultimate for £28.99 per month.
+The Xbox series X costs £449.
+There’s also the Xbox All Access programme, where you pay nothing up front and get an Xbox series X console and 24 months of Game Pass Ultimate for £28.99 per month.
 At the end of the 24 month term, you keep the console.

-The all-digital Xbox Series S console costs £249 and is more often in stock than the more powerful Xbox Series X. The Xbox Series S is also available through the Xbox All Access programme for £20.99 per month.
+The all-digital Xbox series S console costs £249 and is more often in stock than the more powerful Xbox series X. The Xbox series S is also available through the Xbox All Access programme for £20.99 per month.

 Bundles have been spotted, but they’re rare.
 Online retailer Very bundled the console with an extra controller when it had stock of the console.
 Currys PC World sells the console with three months of Game Pass for £479.
 But with the base consoles in such limited supply, don’t expect to see great deals on bundles anytime soon.

-Xbox Series X price vs PlayStation 5 price
+Xbox series X price vs PlayStation 5 price

-Both the Xbox Series X and the PlayStation 5 are priced identically at £449.
-The PlayStation 5 Digital Edition (which doesn’t have a disc drive) costs £349, compared to the all-digital Xbox Series S, which is cheaper than its rival at £249.
+Both the Xbox series X and the PlayStation 5 are priced identically at £449.
+The PlayStation 5 Digital Edition (which doesn’t have a disc drive) costs £349, compared to the all-digital Xbox series S, which is cheaper than its rival at £249.

 Comparing the two cheaper models is tricky, as while neither has a disc drive they’re not equivalent.
-The PlayStation 5 Digital Edition is just as powerful as a standard PlayStation 5 — it simply doesn’t have a disc drive — while the Xbox Series S is a slight performance downgrade of the higher-specification Xbox Series X.
+The PlayStation 5 Digital Edition is just as powerful as a standard PlayStation 5 — it simply doesn’t have a disc drive — while the Xbox series S is a slight performance downgrade of the higher-specification Xbox series X.

 Is Xbox One dead?

-No. It’s true that the Xbox One sold poorly compared to Sony’s PlayStation 4, but in many ways the Xbox Series X marks a shift in how Microsoft views the traditional console cycle.
+No. It’s true that the Xbox One sold poorly compared to Sony’s PlayStation 4, but in many ways the Xbox series X marks a shift in how Microsoft views the traditional console cycle.
 Rather than thinking in generations and hardware, the company is now focusing on providing ongoing access to games as a subscription service, similar to how Netflix or Spotify operates.

 Game Pass is Microsoft’s on-demand games platform, giving players access to over 100 full games for a monthly fee.
 Microsoft is investing heavily in its subscription offering, snapping up large games publishers like Bethesda in a bid to bolster its library of titles and lure players away from Sony’s rival PlayStation Now service.